0atman/blaze/README.md

 # Motivation
 I've been playing with many literate programming tools since this technique of document-first programming came into my life two years ago.

-[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) (LP), a concept that has been around since at least the 80s, is back in the spotlight since the [Eve](http://witheve.com/) language (released by the Eve team headed by Chris Granger of [Light Table](http://lighttable.com) fame) was released to the public in 2015.
+[Literate programming](https://en.wikipedia.org/wiki/Literate_programming) (LP), a concept that has been around since at least the 80s, is back in the spotlight since the [Eve](http://witheve.com/) language (by the Eve team headed by Chris Granger of [Light Table](http://lighttable.com) fame) was released to the public in 2015.

 While LP's original concept aimed to create a document-first system whereby the building blocks of the actual code could be read (by the human or compiler) in any order (as it is in Eve), the contemporary state of the art is focused on creating the document-first model with existing procedural languages.
+With the powerful encapsulation techniques we have with modern languages, reading code in any order has become less important.

 There are two main kinds of tool in the modern LP category: